Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 ### Vladimir Horngaard

 [[4.
 World Almanac/NPCs/Vladimir Horngaard.md|Vladimir Horngaard]] joined the Order of the Silver Dragon at a young age and quickly earned the friendship of its founder, the silver dragon Argynvost.
 When he became a [[5.
-Mechanics/Bestiary/Undead/Knight Of The Order (COS).md|knight of the order]], he traveled to distant lands to wage war against the forces of evil.
+Mechanics/Bestiary/Undead/Knight Of The Order.md|knight of the order]], he traveled to distant lands to wage war against the forces of evil.
 The dragon stayed home and, in the guise of a human noble named Lord Argynvost, brought new initiates into the order.

 #### Enemies of Strahd